Smita1908/Comparative-Model-performance-of-Text-Classification-task/README.md

 ## Dataset used:
 AG_NEWS

-## How to run the project
+## How to run the project:
 * There are three jupyter files.
+* Open the file using google colab or VScode.
 * Each file contains a classifer as per the name of the file.
-* Open the file using google colab or VScode.
+* Prefereably start with the Linear_Model.ipynb
+* With eventual complexities: Open Bidirectional_LSTM_Model.ipynb and Dempster_Shafer_Combination_Rule.ipynb
 * Each file contains detailed clear description of each step performed and packages to install(if any)